Queen Elizabeth II’s Platinum Jubilee kicks off with pomp

-LONDON (AP) — Four days of celebrations honoring Queen Elizabeth II’s 70 years on the throne got underway Thursday with a display of British military traditions stretching from the days of horse and cannon to the jet age.
+LONDON (AP) — Four days of celebrations honoring Queen Elizabeth II’s 70 years on the throne kicked off Thursday with a display of British military traditions stretching from the days of horse and cannon to the jet age.

 Formal celebrations for the Platinum Jubilee began with Trooping the Color, an annual military review that has marked the sovereign’s official birthday since 1760.
-The queen took a salute on the balcony of Buckingham Palace and is expected to join the working members of her family again there at the end of the event, when 70 aircraft are set to roar overhead.
+The queen took a salute on the balcony of Buckingham Palace and joined the working members of her family for a military flypast.

+Thousands of people, some of whom camped overnight, lined the parade route — many of them sporting Union Jack flags, party hats or plastic tiaras.
+Carly Martin, who caught a late-night bus from south London with her daughter, said she had come “to make memories.”

+“You’re never going to see this again in your lifetime,” she said.
+“At least not in mine, maybe not in my daughter’s. … 70 years — it is all I have ever known.”

 “The queen has represented our better selves for over 70 years,” he told the BBC.